 But those same flights, booked through American Express Travel, were priced at $10,273.22.
 It’s a more modest saving than available through the other airlines.
 But nonetheless, it still brings the total price payable into a comparable ballpark.

 In any case, the savings we’ve highlighted are based on searches performed at the time of writing, for travel on specific dates.
 Airfares – and by extension, possible savings – may change throughout the year.
 But if you’re going to be booking a flight using dollars rather than points, it makes sense to shop around.
-Comparing prices between an airline’s website and the American Express International Airline Program is a good place to start.
+Comparing prices between an airline’s website and the American Express International Airline Program could be a good place to start.

 Also read: